Gender budgeting: Tools

 Gender budgeting has been put into practice across many countries and its impacts assessed.
 The 2016 OECD Survey of Gender Budgeting Practices is one of the few existing documents on the extent of the implementation of gender budgeting and its impact.
 The survey revealed that 15 out of the 34 surveyed countries had already introduced gender budgeting while others had plans to introduce the concept in their budgetary processes.

 The following implementation tools of gender budgeting are presented with the OECD typology which uses a classification according to the level budgeting cycle stage.

-Ex-ante approaches

-The measure of the potential impact of existing and future measures on a gender perspective.
-The purpose of these tools is to achieve better-informed decision-making.